NginxProxyManager/nginx-proxy-manager/README.md

 All are welcome to create pull requests for this project, against the `develop` branch.

 CI is used in this project.
 All PR's must pass before being considered.
-After passing, docker builds for PR's are available on dockerhub for manual verifications.
+After passing, docker builds for PR's are available on ghcr for manual verifications.

 ## Contributors/Sponsor upstream NPM